ialonsolinares/Football-Scouting-using-Machine-Learning-with-PySpark/README.md

 5. After that, we order by the **descending order by player value** to find good players that are currently overperforming and are cheap in the market.

+## Files in this repository
+- data/: Contains datasets used in the project.
+- notebooks/: Jupyter notebooks with detailed analysis and model development.
+- PDF: Documentation on methodology and usage.

 ##
 BAM! **I recommend you to refer to the PDF on MDA (Modern Data Architectures) I uploaded.
 It is much better explained.**
 ##